EQUAL OPPORTUNITY STATEMENT

 - Assemble and transport a wide range of equipment and supplies to and from patient rooms and other clinical care areas.

-- Assist patients with mobility, which may include moving patients in and out of beds, gurneys, chairs and x-ray examination tables.
+- Assist patients with mobility, which may include turning, sitting up, moving patients in and out of beds, gurneys, chairs and x-ray examination tables.

 - Establish and maintain professional relationships with faculty, other students, staff of affiliating agencies, and members of the community.